Fireworks: Safety and environmental impact

 Improper use of fireworks is dangerous, both to the person operating them (risks of burns and wounds) and to bystanders; in addition, they may start fires on landing.
-For this reason, the use of fireworks is legally restricted in many countries.
+To prevent fireworks accidents, the use of fireworks is legally restricted in many countries.
 In such countries, display fireworks are restricted for use by professionals; smaller consumer versions may or may not be available to the public.

+Effects on animals

 Birds and animals, both domestic and wild, can be frightened by their noise, leading to them running away, often into danger, or hurting themselves on fences or in other ways in an attempt to escape the perceived danger.

+Majority of dogs experience distress, fear and anxiety during fireworks.
+In 2016, following a petition signed by more than 100,000 Brits, House of Commons of the United Kingdom debated a motion to restrict firework use.

+Fireworks also affect birds, especially larger birds like geese, eagles and others.
+According to a study by Max Planck Institute and Netherlands Institute of Ecology, many birds abruptly leave their sleeping sites on New Year's Eve, and some fly up to 500 km non-stop to get away from human settlements.
+On average, about 1000 times more birds are in flight on New Year's Eve than on other nights.
 Frightened birds also may abandon nests and not return to complete rearing their young.
+A scientific study from 2022 indicates that fireworks might have some sort of lasting effect on birds, with many birds spending more time to find food in the weeks after New Year's Eve fireworks.